RonnySAlvarado/Socketio-project/README.md

 5. React Toastify
 6. React Loader Spinner
 7. Socket-io Client
+8. React Testing Library

 # Project Setup

 In order to begin running this application, there are a few steps that must be taken.

 ### Step 1

-Assuming you have this repository cloned and on your local machine, you must install the project depencies at the root of the project as well as within the `client` folder.
+Assuming you have this repository cloned and on your local machine, you must install the project dependencies at the root of the project as well as within the `client` folder.
 You may install them with the following:

 ```
 yarn install
 ```

 or

 ```
 npm install
 ```

 ### Step 2

 Once dependencies have been installed, you will have to run the React client.
 Proceed to cd into the `client` folder and then run the following:

 ```
 yarn start
 ```

 or

 ```
 npm run start
 ```

 ### Step 3

 Once the React client is finished loading, enjoy the content!
 See below for instructions on how to use the app.

 ### Step 4 (optional)

 If you decide you want to test the server locally, you may also go to the root of the project and run the following:

 ```
 yarn start
 ```

 or

 ```
 npm run start
 ```